dimfeld/website/notes/tailwind_in_svelte.md

 ---
 title: Tailwind UI in Svelte
 date: 2020-03-13
+updated: 2020-04-30
 ---

 The [Tailwind UI](https://tailwindui.com) dynamic code is written using [Alpine.js](https://github.com/alpinejs/alpine/), so most of the integration effort goes into translating the Alpine.js code to Svelte.

+Update: Since I wrote this the Tailwind UI site has changed to use informative comments instead of Alpine code samples.
+The Svelte techniques below still apply.

 # Conditional Showing of Elements